Variable Ethylene-Bridged Bis(amidines) and Bis(amidinates): Hydrogen Bonding and

 Complex 1 can adopt a higher-level organization that creates an even longer chain of six copper

 atoms with two additional bridging central Cu(I) centers (2).
-To the best of our knowledge, this is the longest linear arrangement of Cu(I) ions
+This is one of the longest linear arrangement of Cu(I) ions in a discrete molecule

-in a discrete molecule reported so far.
-An important criterion for a molecular wire
+reported so far.
+An important criterion for a molecular wire are the distances between

-are the distances between the metal atoms: If they are, in case of copper, in the
+the metal atoms: If they are, in case of copper, in the magnitude of –or smaller than–

-magnitude of –or smaller than– 2.8 Å (the sum of two copper van der Waals radii),
+2.8 Å (the sum of two copper van der Waals radii), then they undergo significant contact

 Scheme 2.
 Formation of complexes 1 and 2 as crystalline solids from solution.
 Fluorescence images of crystals of 1 and 2.
 Molecular structures of 1 and 2, determined by X-ray crystallography.